dzach/nrfmon/README.md

 1. A sketch that needs to be uploaded to an Arduino board equipped with an RFM12B module.
 2. A TCL script that runs on a PC and connects the Arduino + RFM12B with the PC, presenting the user with a waterfall and spectrum plot of the frequency band in use.

 To use it you need to have a copy of tcl8.6 installed as well as the Arduino IDE with the JeeLibs library.
-The program has been tested with Linux, but should work on any platform where tcl8.6 exists.
-If you do not have tcl8.6 installed you can use one of the executable binaries provided below.
+The program has been tested with Linux, Mac OS and Windows and should work on any platform for which tcl/tk v8.6 exists.
+If you do not have tcl/tk v8.6 installed you can use one of the executable binaries provided below.

 Select the port where the RFM12B carrying node is commected.
-Automatic comms port enumeration has been set for devices in the form of:
+Automatic comms port enumeration has been set for serial communications ports in the form:

-/dev/ttyUSB* and /dev/ttyACM*
+/dev/ttyUSB* and /dev/ttyACM* /dev/tty.usbserial*

 Ready to use binaries (no need to install tcl8.6):
 *   Linux x86 : https://raw.github.com/dzach/nrfmon/master/binaries/rfmon